fpgasystems/sgrt/cli/manual/sgutil-program-driver.md

 <code>sgutil program driver [flags] [--help]</code>
 <p>
-  &nbsp; &nbsp; Inserts a driver or module into the Linux kernel.
+  &nbsp; &nbsp; Inserts or removes a driver or module into the Linux kernel.
 </p>

 ### Flags